alemarr/fm-blog-preview-card/README.md

 I was going to go with SCSS to practise but decided to go with pure CSS.

-I solved this in around 2hs and measuring the sizes by eye, so it mighe need several improvements.
+I solved this in around 2hs and measuring the sizes by eye, so it might need several improvements.

 Also thought of showing the `attribution` div in the bottom but I'm keeping it hidden to make the solution match the design.